-The Nowak Society is a 501(c)(3) tax-exempt non-profit whose mission is to connect and organize psychedelic communities, and give voice to the important values and pressing issues of the psychedelic movement.
+The Nowak Society is a 501(c)(3) non-profit whose mission is to connect and organize psychedelic communities, and give voice to the essential values and pressing issues of the psychedelic movement.

 Our work is guided by commitment to the following values:

-Showing up: Community can only exist when we show up for each other.
-We value witnessing each other with compassion, empathy, and respect, and showing up in support of community.
+Showing up: Community can only exist when we continuously show up for each other and the issues we care about.
+We value witnessing each other with compassion, empathy, and respect, and showing up in support of cultivating community.

 Honoring Diverse Cultural Ecologies: We respect the multiplicity of paths that bring us all to the psychedelic space.
 With openness and humility, we strive to honor diverse knowledges, approaches, and contexts for working with drugs and medicines, and support one another in walking our paths, whatever they may be, with integrity.
 Healing does not only happen in clinical spaces guided by health professionals; myriad contexts exist within which growth and healing using the tools of psychedelic medicines can occur.
 We further value and respect the autonomy of individuals to have their own experiences and to decide what is best for them at any given time.